How Mitogen Works¶

 is common in infrastructure code (how often have you forgotten to redirect

-when starting a daemon process?), so needless
+stderr to /dev/null when starting a daemon process?), so needless

 irritating delays would often be experienced during program termination.